awsdocs/aws-iot-docs/developerguide/security_iam_service-with-iam.md

 "Resource": "*"
 ```

-To see a list of AWS IoT resource types and their ARNs, see [Resources Defined by AWS IoT](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsiot.html#awsiot-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions Defined by AWS IoT](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsiot.html#awsiot-actions-as-permissions)\.
+To see a list of AWS IoT resource types and their ARNs, see [Resources Defined by AWS IoT](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-resources-for-iam-policies) in the *IAM User Guide*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions Defined by AWS IoT](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions)\.

+#### Device Advisor resources<a name="security_iam_service-device-advisor-resources"></a>

+To define resource\-level restrictions for AWS IoT Device Advisor IAM policies, use the following resource ARN formats for suite definitions and suite runs\.

+Suite definition resource ARN format
+arn:aws:iotdeviceadvisor:*region*:*account\-id*:suitedefinition/*suite\-definition\-id*

+Suite run resource ARN format
+arn:aws:iotdeviceadvisor:*region*:*account\-id*:suiterun/*suite\-definition\-id*/*suite\-run\-id*

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>